IanWilliams2691/hge_skel/README.txt

 To create solution file, run one of BAT files attached.
-You can also run CMake to support some other IDE, see what it can do: http://www.cmake.org/cmake/help/cmake-2-8-docs.html#section_Generators
+You can also run CMake to support some other IDE, see what it can do: http://www.cmake.org/cmake/help/cmake-2-8-docs.html#section_Generators This is me making a small change for practace.